-PÆDIAS.
+DUTNAM'S HOME MANUALS OR CYCLO-PÆDIAS.
 (Uniform with the "World's Progress," Europe, Past and Present," &c.)
 Hand-Book of Literature and the Fine Arts.
-By George

-Ripley, Esq., and Bayard Taylor, Esq.
+By George Ripley, Esq., and Bayard Taylor, Esq.
 1 vol. 8vo., cloth.
 Hand-Book of Biography.
 By Parke Godwin, Esq.
+1

 Hand-Book of the Useful Arts.
 By Dr. Antisell.
-1 vol.

-Hand-Book of Science.
+1 vol Hand Book of Science.
 By Prof. St. John, of Western Reserve College.
-1 vol. 8vo., cloth.

-The above works are prepared by able scientific and literary men, bringing the subjects down to the latest dates, and conmen, bringing the subjects down to the latest dates, and condensing the most copious and authentic information from all reliable sources.
-The whole designed to compress into a compact, portable, and convenient shape, (for popular reference, and for text-books,) a comprehensive, accurate, and satisfactory view of General History, Science, Literature, Biography, and the Useful Arts.
+I vol. 8vo., cloth.
+The above works are prepared by able scientific and literary men, bringing the subjects down to the latest dates, and conlensing the most copious and authentic information from all reliable sources.
+The whole designed to compress into a compact, portable, and convenient shape, (for popular reference, and for text-books.) a comprehensive, accurate, and satisfactory view of General History, Science, Literature, Biography, and the Useful Arts.
 For Sale by